Download Annex 1 | Carrier Liability Notice to Passengers

 Items not permitted in checked baggage

-Electronic smoking devices must be packed in your hand baggage.
+- Electronic cigarettes: electronic smoking devices must be packed in your hand baggage.
 They are not allowed in your checked baggage.
 Although e-smokers are allowed on board, the use of any smoking device is still prohibited at all times.

-Spare lithium batteries and battery power pack are not accepted in check baggage.
+- Spare lithium batteries and battery power pack: spare lithium batteries and battery power pack are not accepted in check baggage.
 Spare batteries and power banks must be removed before check-in and are only allowed in cabin.

 Items not permitted in hand baggage